United States beef quotas

-- To be eligible to receive a US beef quota certificate, an exporter must hold a meat export licence, issued under section 10 of the Australian Meat and Live-stock Industry Act 1997.
+- To be eligible to receive a US beef quota certificate, an exporter must hold a meat export licence allowing the holder to export beef to the United States of America.

 - If Australia exports more than 85% of the quota amount before 1 October each year, the remaining 15% of the quota is allocated proportionally based on an exporter’s record of shipment to the US, averaged over the previous 2 years.